OctopusDeploy/docs/src/pages/docs/kubernetes/workers/index.md

 kubernetes specific version can work for you.

-For all outward intents, the Kubernetes Worker _is_ a standard Octopus Worker, but brings with it unique Kubernetes capabilities to ensure hardware utilisation scales fluidly with the demanded workload.
+For all outward intents, the Kubernetes Worker _is_ a standard Octopus Worker, but brings with it unique Kubernetes capabilities to ensure hardware utilization scales fluidly with the demanded workload.

-## Default Behaviour
+## Default Behavior
 The installation process defined in [Workers](/docs/infrastructure/workers) installs a worker which will, out of the box, work for 90% of all workloads.